Finding Significant Fourier Coefficients: Clarifications, Simplifications, Applications and Limitations: Applications: Cryptography

 A very similar approach is taken in \cite{LWR_reduction} for the learning with rounding problem.
-We remark that the reduction is an average-case reduction, and does not hold for worst case.
+We remark that in the case of a non-prime $p$ the reduction is more subtle, and requires some restrictions (see~\cite{MM,LWR_reduction} for more details).
+We also remark that the reduction is an average-case reduction, and does not hold for the worst case (more precisely, there may be a set of initial samples $\{(\textbf{a}_i,b_i)\}$ for which the reduction fails).
 A sample-preserving reduction for the latter is still an open problem.